Peace Corps Prep

 - Complete the experiences/courses outlined in your PCP application prior to graduation

-- Fill out the Peace Corps Prep Exit Checklist
+- Fill out the PC Prep Exit Checklist

 *Note: Earning a Peace Corp Prep Certificate does not guarantee admission to the Peace Corps, but will make you a highly competitive candidate.